All interview sections (the parts marked as quotes) were recorded by Kurrgan.

 Back in 2020 I covered my favourite Arena shooter for a Dead Game Review, a game which got a lot of love from fans, but was eventually left behind by the studio that developed it.
 Unreal Tournament 4 was far from a popular game, it wasn’t even that widely advertised as it was unfinished and in continued development, which meant that for many the new entry to the Unreal Tournament series was hidden in plain sight.
-I was lucky to have found Unreal Tournament 4 in 2015 and I made sure to keep track of the project over the years to come, even after it was left for dead when that other game Epic developed received its battle royale mode.
-I was rest assured, Unreal was not going anywhere, if I ever wanted to play, it would always be there on the Epic Games Store ready to download!

 The newest and least finished Unreal game of them all also was a formal introduction into the franchise for me.
 Even though the computer was the main platform of choice since I was a 7 year old child back in 2006, multiple roadblocks prevented me from ever experiencing the franchise.

-The series was banned for purchase in Germany and my parents would have never bought the game for me as they took an interest in what media I consumed, something that I was annoyed about back then but which I am eternally grateful for in retrospect Our family computer wasn’t the best and I doubt it could have run some of the newer entries into the series.
-And finally, I was a far less computer savvy person at the time too with torrenting and game cracking and basic PC related troubleshooting being foreign concepts to me, skills which I picked up slowly over time.
+For one, the series was banned for purchase in Germany and my parents would have never bought the game for me as they took an interest in what media I consumed, something that I was annoyed about back then but which I am eternally grateful for in retrospect.

 For many other players, like for instance for our guests today, the introduction came at a much earlier point in time!

-After having played Unreal Tournament 4 almost 8 years ago, I explored other titles in the series, playing some of the campaign of Unreal Gold, deathmatching in Unreal Tournament 99 and 2004 and Unreal Tournament 3, with clear preferences forming and the latest iteration of the series emerging as my favourite.
 As someone who did previously immerse himself into competitive Quake like shooters, with Team Fortress 2 having been my first long term comfort game and later on playing various classic Doom and Quake titles, exploring the established rival series was an eye opener for me, not only when it comes to the differences in gameplay mechanics, but also through exploring the wider impact Unreal and it’s engine has brought forth in many partaking in the hobby.
 From legendary maps, music and even something as simple as announcer packs finding their way into different games.
-Similar to how id Software brought out the best in aspiring game developers, Epic Mega Games was a pivotal company in the game development scene, with many older Unreal Engine titles coming bundled with an editor and files being left accessible for the up and coming modder to have a crack at making their own ideas come to fruition, while also allowing other players to experience these creations from the most talented and dedicated in their community.

 Unreal and Quake showed early on how important a modding scene can be for a game’s longevity and cultural impact, as decades after the first games in the series came out, they are still cherished and frequently played by fans, with Quake even being ported to newer consoles and both franchises enjoying a somewhat splintered but nonetheless dedicated community of players, eager to improve and get better in the games they adore so much, or to experience casual fun with arranged bot matches and the latest mods and maps one downloaded.